BronsonPearl/CodeExamples/WeatherStationRPI/ReadMe.txt

 the simulated weather data comes in as if it was being taken from a sensor.
-Data is then stored in a struct. depending on the value will determine a certain state for the machine on a high or low reading. this state will determine the colour of displayed on the sense hat.
+Data is then stored in a struct. depending on the value will determine a certain state for the machine on a high or low reading. this state will determine the colour displayed on the sense hat.